awaisahmadfg/awaisahmadfg/README.md

 <div align="center">
 <h1 align="center">Hi 👋, I'm Awais Ahmad</h1>

 Highly skilled and motivated Blockchain Developer with expertise in WEB3 JS, Custom Smart Contracts, and React JS.
 Proficient in Swapping DEXES, DEFI, and Manual/Automated Auditing.
-Experienced with Ethereum, Algorand, Polygon, Binance, and Arbitrum Nova.
-Dedicated to delivering High-Quality code and collaborating with teams to achieve Project Success.
+Dedicated to delivering Secure High-Quality code and collaborating with teams to achieve Project Success

   ### You can find me on: